Tanystropheus: Neck

 The third to eleventh cervicals are hyperelongate in T. longobardicus and T. hydroides, ranging from three to 15 times longer than tall.
 They are somewhat less elongated in T. antiquus, less than 6 times longer than tall.
 The cervicals gradually increase in size and proportional length, with the ninth cervical typically being the largest vertebra in the skeleton.
 In general structure, the elongated cervicals resemble the axial pleurocentrum.
 However, the axis also has a keel on its underside and an incomplete neural canal, unlike its immediate successors.
 In the rest of the cervicals, all but the front of each neural spine is so low that it is barely noticeable as a thin ridge.
 The zygapophyses are closely set and tightly connected between vertebrae.
 The epipophyses develop into hooked spurs.
 The cervicals are also compressed from the side, so they are taller than wide.
 Many specimens have a longitudinal lamina (ridge) on the side of each cervical.
 Ventral keels return to vertebrae in the rear half of the neck.

 All cervicals, except potentially the atlas, connected to holocephalous (single-headed) cervical ribs via facets at their front lower corner.
 Each cervical rib bears a short stalk connecting to two spurs running under and parallel to the vertebrae.
 The forward-projecting spurs were short and stubby, while the rear-projecting spurs were extremely narrow and elongated, up to three times longer than their respective vertebrae.
-This bundle of rod-like bones running along the neck afforded a large degree of rigidity.
+This bundle of rod-like bones running along the neck helped spread out forces associated with lifting and bending the neck.